QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 ## Joint probability

-We are calling  Joint probability distribution (X,Y) or ``loi d’un couple/conjointe``
+We are calling Joint probability distribution (X,Y) or ``loi d’un couple/conjointe`` a distribution of two (or more) variables jointed.

+The joint mass function is

 @
 \forall{i,j}\hspace{1cm} \mathbb{P}(X = x_i \cap Y = y_j)
 @

+the joint density function is a bit complicated but that's the same idea but using the repartition function.
-The usual distribution properties must be fulfilled
+Still, the usual distribution properties must be fulfilled

 * the sum of all probabilities is **1**
 * all values are in $[0,1]$